-After the minimum requirement for member's own funds (3-5% based on the loan program), additional down payment, reserves, prepaid escrow or closing costs can be provided by gift.
+For the Portfolio Program, after the minimum requirement for member's own funds (3-5% based on the loan program), additional down payment, reserves, prepaid escrow or closing costs can be provided by a gift.
 Receipt of gift funds should be disclosed in the insurance application package.